Grassmoor, Hasland and Winsick: Coal industry

-Coal mining has taken place since antiquity throughout the UK, but very little evidence of this being done locally until later medieval times.
+Coal mining has taken place since antiquity throughout the UK, but very little evidence of this was being done locally until later medieval times.
 The extraction of coal was at first restricted to those which lay close to the surface.
 By the early 18th century there were no deep coal mines, the day of businesses exploiting this for commercial gain had not yet begun, coal mines locations were typically leased from the lord of the manor or landowners by yeomen and well-to-do farmers who required coal for lime burning.
 These sank shallow pits which supplied the domestic and industrial needs of their neighbours and themselves.
 This type of mine was known as a bell-pit, the depression of a few of these are still visible in the hollow north of Grasshill, with another site possibly identified for this activity, from these tentative beginnings developed deeper coal mines of later days.
+Following the Industrial Revolution and with the process of smelting coke to produce iron, which stimulated the demand for coal, deeper mine workings were sunk in Grassmoor in the mid 19th century by Alfred Barnes.

-Following the Industrial Revolution and smelting of coke to produce iron, which stimulated the demand for coal, deeper mine workings were sunk in Grassmoor in the mid 19th century by Alfred Barnes.
-Two rows of houses were built for workers, the lengthiest was named East Street, but in local parlance called 'Sluggards Row', because although the miners living here were nearest the colliery, they were usually the last to arrive for their shift.
+Two rows of houses in Grassmoor were built for workers, the lengthiest was named East Street, but in local parlance called 'Sluggards Row', because although the miners living here were nearest the colliery, they were usually the last to arrive for their shift.
 The second row named Grasshill was for colliery officials and was known as 'Four Bob', the rent for them being only four shillings per week.
 Coal mining would dominate the lives of the majority of inhabitants of Grassmoor until the local demise of the industry.
 Grassmoor Colliery closed in 1971, with Grassmoor Country Park created from the location of its spoil tips.
 The Avenue Coking Plant was built in 1935, and although mostly in nearby Wingerworth parish (its railway sidings were in Grassmoor) it provided a sustained source of local employment until its closure in 1993.
 However, this left an unwanted legacy with the site becoming one of the most contaminated of its type in the country.
 Following a lengthy 20 year clean up process, the area is now clear and redevelopment is ongoing, including the Avenue Washlands Nature Reserve on the site of the former sidings.